GPlates/GPlates/doc-python-api/pygplates_introduction.rst

 .. _pygplates_introduction_using_pygplates_external:

-Using pygplates with an *external* Python interpreter
+Using pyGPlates with an *external* Python interpreter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this scenario you are running a Python script using an *external* Python interpreter.